 So where does that leave you if you are sitting at home with a hole in your heart or a burning desire for a puppy?
 What are your options?
 I don’t have any magic answers but I can offer a couple of suggestions.
 If there are no puppies, please consider a visit to your local shelter.
 It may not be the Golden of your dreams but yours may be the home of a shelter dog’s dream.
 Then, when your shelter buddy needs a playmate in a couple of years it may be easier to find a Golden.
 Second, as I mentioned, visit the website of your local rescue and consider an application.
 It’s not a quick option either as most rescues are not overfull of dogs needing homes, but it might play out.
 And lastly, if you are writing to breeders, it might be helpful to ask them to give you a general timeframe of when to check back to see if they are starting the list process.
-(For me, it’s late 2021 or 2022.)
+(For me, it’s 2022 or 2023.)

 Note: It is never the color of a Golden Retriever that determines its temperament or working ability or health and potential longevity.
 Instead, the quality of a Golden Retriever will be determined by care the breeder has taken, by adhering to the standard when breeding, as well as by doing careful pedigree research and screening for soundness of mind and body.
 To read more, go to the following link on the Golden Retriever Club of America’s website: www.grca.org